emersion/kanshi/README.md

 This is a Wayland equivalent for tools like [autorandr]. kanshi can be used on Wayland compositors supporting the wlr-output-management protocol.

-Sway users: kanshi requires the latest Git version of Sway.

 Join the IRC channel: ##emersion on Freenode.

 ## Building